Advice from me

 1. Go and look at other people's exhibits.
 Decide what works and what doesn't.

-2. Test prototypes out on the public frequently - there is no substitute for this
+2. Test prototypes out on the public frequently - there is no substitute for

 3. Choose a contractor who specializes in museum exhibits